John Fleming (Louisiana politician): Medical and naval career

 In 2006, Fleming wrote Preventing Addiction: What Parents Must Know to Immunize Their Kids Against Drug And Alcohol Addiction.
 In the book, Fleming argues that alcohol, among other addicting substances, can serve as a gateway for broader and more problematic drug use, and that the immature brain development of children makes them vulnerable to drug addiction later in life.
 Therefore, delaying the use of alcohol and other addicting substances until later adolescence or adulthood can sharply reduce the risk of later addiction according to scientific studies initiated by the National Institute on Drug Abuse and others.

+It was reported that Fleming would have to sell his private practice in 2017.

 Business career

 Fleming started various businesses before entering politics.
 In 2008, when he first ran for Congress, he owned 30 franchised Subway sandwich shops in Shreveport and north Louisiana, and also owned Fleming Expansions, LLC, a regional developer for The UPS Store.
+As of 2016, he was the owner of 38 Subway sandwich shops and was the developer of 168 UPS Stores.

 Webster Parish coroner

-In 1995, Fleming ran for coroner defeating the nonpartisan candidate, Dr. Carlos A. Irizarry, 7,842 votes (60.4 percent) to 5,143 (39.6 percent).
-Fleming succeeded Democratic incumbent Dr. Carl A. Hines, from Minden, who did not seek re-election.
-He served from 1996 to 2000.
+In 1995, Fleming ran for election to be the Webster Parish coroner, defeating the nonpartisan candidate Carlos A. Irizarry, 7,842 votes (60.4 percent) to 5,143 (39.6 percent).
+Fleming succeeded the incumbent, Carl A. Hines, a Democrat from Minden, who did not seek re-election.
+Fleming was the coroner of Webster Parish from 1996 to 2000.